Xin Zhao Build Guide by Hargis2010

 Youmuu's Ghostblade - This not only offers cdr, armor pen, and attack damage.
 It offers an awe inspiring active the grants the caster 20% movement speed and 50% attack speed for 4 seconds, additional time may be awarded if the caster continues to attack for the duration, up to 8 seconds.

 Banshee's Veil- One of the most widely used defensive items in the league.
 As it should be, it grants mana, health, magic resist, and a nice little passive that blocks 1 negative spell every 45 seconds.
 Even after the nerfs, it is still the most bought magic resist item in the game.

 Quicksilver Sash- the most underrated, underused, item in the game and I have no clue why.
 Its like the old Cleanse..
 The almighty old cleanse.
 It removes ALL debuffs. i.e. Mordekaiser's Children of the Grave, Malzahar's Nether Grasp, Warwick's Infinite Duress, and the dreaded summoner spell Ignite.
 All of these can no longer be removed by Cleanse and therefore Cleanse has fallen into the don't touch until they rebuff it category.
 With that said, I hope more people will start using the Quicksilver Sash.

-Zeke's Herald- Great team asset item.
+Zeke's Harbinger- Great team asset item.
 Also if you feel like you need lifesteal as Xin Zhao this would be the item to best benefit from my current build.
 Attack speed, lifesteal, and an armor debuff.
-But like Frozen Heart, Zeke's Herald can give away ganks with its aura, therefore the optional category.
+But like Frozen Heart, Zeke's Harbinger can give away ganks with its aura, therefore the optional category.